ittech25/BlackUpload/README.md

 # BlackUpload PHP Library

-PHP Library to help you build your own file sharing website.
+PHP Library to help you build your own file-sharing website.

-Comes with more than 20 features and you can setup it in less then 5 minutes using pre-made examples.
+It comes with more than 20 features and you can set up it in less than 5 minutes using pre-made examples.

-The class has more then 5 protection levels to make your life better and your server secure.
+The class has more than 5 protection levels to make your life better and your server secure.

 You can use it as an API for your website or add a database wrapper to it and create a whole file sharing service.

-Developed using PHP and comes with 3 main examples to show you how this PHP Class work
+Developed using PHP and comes with 3 main examples to show you how this PHP class works

-1. Real Life Example with all filters and security levels enabled
+1. Real-Life Example with all filters and security levels enabled

 2. Simple Test Example with multiple file upload enabled to show you how it works

 3. Simple API without Auth with all filters enabled to show you how to use it as a service

 # Features